Niš: During the age and breakup of Yugoslavia

 In the first few years after the war, Niš was recovering from the damage.
 In 1921, Niš became the centre of the Region (oblast), governed by a grand-župan, appointed by royal decree.
 From 1929 to 1941, Niš was the capital of the Morava Banovina of the Kingdom of Yugoslavia.
 The tram system in Niš started to run in November 1930.
 The national airline Aeroput included Niš as a regular destination for the route Belgrade—Niš—Skopje—Thessaloniki in 1930.
 During the time of German occupation in World War II, the first Nazi Crveni Krst concentration camp in Yugoslavia was in Niš.
 About 30,000 people passed through this camp, of whom over 10,000 were shot on nearby Bubanj hill.
-On February 12, 1942, 147 prisoners staged a mass escape.
+On 12 February 1942, 147 prisoners staged a mass escape.
 In 1944, the city was heavily bombed by the Allies.
+In September 1943, the Germans established the Dulag 413 transit camp for Italian Military Internees in the city.

-On October 14, 1944, after a long and exhausting battle, the 7th German SS Division 'Prinz Eugen' was defeated and Niš was liberated by Bulgarian Army, and Partisans.
+On 14 October 1944, after a long and exhausting battle, the 7th German SS Division 'Prinz Eugen' was defeated and Niš was liberated by Bulgarian Army, and Partisans.
 The city was also the site of a unique and accidental friendly fire air war on November 7, 1944 between the air forces of the United States and Soviet Union.
-On June 23, 1948, Niš was the site of a catastrophic flood during which the Nišava river's water level raised by an unprecedented 5.5 meters.
+On 23 June 1948, Niš was the site of a catastrophic flood during which the Nišava river's water level raised by an unprecedented 5.5 meters.

-After World War II, the University of Niš was founded on June 15, 1965.
+After World War II, the University of Niš was founded on 15 June 1965.

 Over the course of the 1999 NATO bombing of Yugoslavia, Niš was subject to airstrikes on 40 occasions.
-On May 7, 1999, the city was the site of a NATO cluster bomb raid which killed up to 16 civilians.
+On 7 May 1999, the city was the site of a NATO cluster bomb raid which killed 16 civilians.
 By the end of the NATO bombing campaign, a total of 56 people in Niš had been killed from airstrikes.